GandhiCloudLab/ibm-ai-ops-320-blog/04-create-data-and-tool-Integrations/readme.md

 ## 3. Setup Kubernetes Integration or Observer

-This document explains about how to setup Kubernetes Observer in Watson AIOps.
+This section explains about how to setup Kubernetes Observer in Watson AIOps.

 ### 1. Get Kubernetes Cluster Access Details